davelunt/NemaTree/README.md

 ## Usage

+Download the repository from GitHub to your local environment: `git clone https://github.com/davelunt/RKN-RRNA.git`

 The workflow is controlled by editing the `config.yaml` file in the config directory

 Decide if you (a) wish to add new sequences to a RKN rRNA phylogeny or (b) wish a phylogenetic analysis of the reference alignment that represents the diversity of Meloidogyne species.